bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

-# Data Solutions API
+# Web Analytics API

-The Web Analytics API lets you set **storefront** channel settings for a store's prebuilt data analytic solutions.
+The Web Analytics API lets you set **storefront** channel settings for a store's prebuilt data solutions.
+These settings help merchants connect and enable data solutions for a store.
 A store has global settings for each web analytic, from which any storefront channel can inherit.
 You can override these global settings with storefront-specific settings.

 You can get all web analytics, get a single web analytic, or update a single analytic.
 To get or update a single web analytic, the `id` of the web analytic must be specified in the path.